AVu120/fake-portfolio-website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This was a small project I did when first learning React, this is not my actual portfolio website.
+This is not my actual portfolio website.
+This is a mock/fake portfolio website I built purely for learning/experimentation when first learning how to use React.

 ## To run this App
 Run the following commands in any CLI terminal: